cp - Copy files and objects

 For example, the following command:

-gsutil cp -z html -a public-read \ cattypes.html tabby.jpeg gs://mycats
+gsutil cp -z html \ cattypes.html tabby.jpeg gs://mycats

 tabby.jpegto the bucket